juliasegal/ping/ping/README.md

 fun pingLatency(host: String): Float
 ```

+#### Parameters

-#### @param host
+        @param host: String

-The hostname or address of the server to ping.
+        String with hostname or address of the server to ping.
 For example: wwww.samknows.com,
         pingLatency

 ```
-pingLatency.pingLatency("wwww.samknows.com")
+val latency: Float = pingLatency.pingLatency("wwww.samknows.com")

-pingLatency.pingLatency("178.79.128.50")
+val latency: Float = pingLatency.pingLatency("178.79.128.50")
 ```

+#### Return

-#### @return Float
+        @return Float

         Returns average latency over 5 pings in milliseconds onSuccess().
         If there is an error, -1 is returned.
 Check if host name is correct

+        For example
+        Ping().pingLatency("wwww.samknows.com")

 #### Exceptions